 End-to-end assurance systems and processes (external link) can help assure you that conditions in your supply chain will not negatively impact on your organisation’s reputation or sales revenue.
 Key steps are set out below.

 Undertaking due diligence in your supply chain

+As a procurer, you need to start managing risk before signing a contract, and then continue monitoring risk after that.
 Undertaking employment rights due diligence across your supply chains gives you assurance over how workers are treated by prospective suppliers throughout your supply chain before entering into a contract.
 This should continue via monitoring throughout the life of the contract to maintain that confidence.

 Understanding and communicating with your supply chain

 There are some key steps you can take to help mitigate labour rights and worker exploitation risks in your supply chains:

 - Invest in supply chain mapping and understanding your organisation’s supply chains – identify potential risks, and implement strategies to avoid or mitigate them.

 - Develop methods to monitor compliance over the life of your contracts, for example create new channels (eg employee voice tools, employee grievance processes) or tighten settings (eg a stronger employment relations focus later in the duration of the contract).

 - Have effective ongoing communications and contact with your lead supplier to strengthen your business relationship.

 - Make sure your lead (Tier 1) suppliers have a commitment to focus on labour market risks (depending on the size of the supplier this could include a Human Resources (HR) function, or similar, reporting directly to one or more senior executive members).
 This commitment should extend throughout the supply chain from the lead suppliers to their own suppliers and sub-contractors.